KAYLA KIRSCH

 PictureForget Me Nots

-Forget Me Nots (42x40)
+Forget Me Nots (42x40 inches, mixed media)

 I created this piece in honor of African-American women who died due to violence and police brutality.
 Each of these flowers contain an image of a woman, and each of their stories can be found on the Say Their Names Memorial website.